-Belize is very popular for its coast – the beaches and world class diving draws people from all over.
-However, there is also a variety of wonderful inland attractions.
+Belize is very popular for its coast — the beaches and world class diving draws people from all over the world.
+However, there is also a variety of wonderful inland attractions that are not in most people’s radar.
 For example, the Cayo District is gaining traction for eco-adventures such as trips to caves, Maya temples and hiking nature reserves.
-San Ignacio town serves as a hub for these adventures but travelers are overlooking the many activities that can be done right in the downtown core.
+San Ignacio Town serves as a hub for these adventures but travelers are overlooking the many activities that can be done right in the downtown core.

 Here are a few exciting things to do in San Ignacio.

 Sample the Local cuisine

 San Ignacio has several good downtown restaurants and they are all near each other.
 These restaurants principally offer an amazing Mestizo, Maya, and Garifuna infusion, but also available are Indian, Chinese, and American style restaurants.
-The best spots are Ko-Ox Hannah, Cenaidas Belizean Food, Serendib, Minchos and Maxims Chinese Restaurant.
+The best spots are Ko-Ox Hannah, Guava Limb Cafe, Erva’s restaurant, Cenaidas Belizean Food, and Minchos.

-Insider’s Tip: Best for Dinner is Ko’ox Hannah and Cenaida’s.
-Try Minchos, Serendib or Maxims for lunch.
+Insider’s Tip: Best place for Dinner is Ko’Ox Hannah and Guava Limb Cafe.
+Try Minchos, Cenaida’s or Erva’s for lunch.

 The Green Iguana Conservation Project

 Have you ever heard the term ‘Bamboo Chicken’?
-In Belize the Green Iguana is prized as a special treat during specific months and this has lead to it becoming an endangered species.
+In Belize, the Green Iguana is prized as a special treat during specific religious months and this has lead to it becoming an endangered species.
 As a result, the government and private sector have invested in making sure this unique species is protected via educational awareness and conservation efforts.
 By visiting the interesting Green Iguana hatchery at the San Ignacio Resort, you can witness the life cycle of this creature and also contribute to the protection of this reptile.

 Insider’s Tip: Also found on-site is a short rainforest medicinal trail.

 Try Restaurante Tipico Salvadoreno’s Milk Shakes

-Located in Santa Elena (the twin town of San Ignacio) on the Western Highway across CP Gas Station, Restaurante Tipico Salvadoreno specialises in Central American cuisine.
+Located in Santa Elena (the twin town of San Ignacio) on the Western Highway across from CP Gas Station, Restaurante Tipico Salvadoreno specializes in Central American cuisine.
 The highlight of this place is their unbelievably good milkshakes so make sure to try the Papaya, Mango, Melon or Strawberry shake.

 Insider’s Tip: Try the Melon milkshake, you’ll not be disappointed!
-The Papaya shake gets second place.
+The Papaya shake is the second best.

 Cahal Pech Maya Site